 Our panel consisted of food safety and quality executives from leading food companies around the nation: Pari Sangern from Topco Associates, Mark Guy from John B. Sanfilippo & Son Inc., Brian Perry from Bay Valley Foods, a TreeHouse Foods company, Teresa Martinez from Nation’s Pizza, Evan Rosen from PacMoore, and Dan Herzog from Gonella.

 We broke it down into sections for common themes since each company is different in how they need to comply with FSMA.

 FSMA Education and Training

-A lot of folks have taken the Preventive Controls Qualified Individual (PCQI) training, and if you haven’t here’s a great post as to why you should.
-So, to start off our panel discussion, we asked Teresa Martinez of Nation’s Pizza to talk to us a little bit about how they’ve approached FSMA training for the different members of the company and for the different levels.
+Many folks have taken the Preventive Controls Qualified Individual (PCQI) training, and if you haven’t, here’s a great post as to why you should.
+To start our panel discussion, we asked Teresa Martinez of Nation’s Pizza to talk to us a little bit about how they’ve approached FSMA training for the different members of the company and the different levels.

-Teresa Martinez (Nation's Pizza): “Myself, along with my quality assurance manager at the plant and our HACCP coordinator, are all PCQIs.
+Teresa Martinez (Nation’s Pizza): “Myself, along with my quality assurance manager at the plant and our HACCP coordinator, are all PCQIs.
 However, we did not take our training together; we chose to take it independently.
-I went to a training last January, the next person went in March, and so on and so forth.
-Additionally, all of us did our training from different training organizations – all supported by FSPCA – but from different training organizations to get different perspectives and to see different examples.
+I went to a training last January, and the next person went in March, and so on.
+Additionally, all of us did our training from different training organizations – all supported by FSPCA – but from various training organizations to get different perspectives and see different examples.